 We are deeply sorry for your loss - the staff at Bethesda Memorial Funeral Directors & Crematory Services, LLC

-On behalf of the Owner, Management and Staff of Bethesda Memorial Funeral Directors, it is with deep regret and profound sorrow that we announce the passing of Mr. Willie Lee Anderson, age 90, of Dallas an Army veteran.
+On behalf of the Owner, Management and Staff of Bethesda Memorial Funeral Directors, it is with deep regret and profound sorrow that we announce the passing of Mr. Finis Jordan, age 73, a US Army veteran of DeSoto, Texas.